 Shipping Cremated Remains

-While theZ cost will be more, the change is likely for the extra care and handling given to Priority Mail Express packages.
+The prohibition against using Registered Mail is likely due to the extra care and handling given to Priority Mail Express packages.
 Registered Mail simply is simply a signature proof of delivery which is included with Priority Mail Express.
-What you don’t get with Registered Mail is special handling.

-Shipping cremated remains is occurring more frequently for several reasons.
+Shipping cremated remains is occurring more frequently: